CLEMMONS FAMILY FARM

 Phase 2- Call-in storytelling from around Vermont

 In November 2021, Clemmons Famiy Farm offered a call-in service for providers and Black Vermonters to share their COVID 19 vaccination stories with a trained artist-faciltiator over the phone.
-Participants who met the eligibility criteria and complete a storytelling session over the phone received a $100 participation stipend.
+Participants who met the eligibility criteria and completed a storytelling session over the phone received a $100 participation stipend.

 Picture